prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: Before

- - After all lwb "write" ZIOs complete...
+- After all `lwb` ZIOs complete...

- - we create the root ZIO for the VDEV flush commands
+- the root ZIO for the VDEV flush commands is generated

 ---